-- Inspect the LP fill valve for foreign materials before refueling. - Shut the pilot lights off prior to refueling LP gas tanks. - Never check for gas leaks with an open flame (match, etc.). - Gas lines should be visually inspected periodically. - Have the gas system inspected yearly and before and after extended trips. - The gas system should be inspected and repaired by qualified technicians only.
+Inspect the Propane fill valve for foreign materials before refueling.

+Shut the pilot lights off prior to refueling Propane gas tanks.

+Never check for gas leaks with an open flame (match, etc.).

+Gas lines should be visually inspected periodically.

+Have the gas system inspected yearly and before and after extended trips.

+The gas system should be inspected and repaired by qualified technicians only.

+The Propane system in your recreational vehicle is designed for liquefied petroleum gas only.
+Never attempt to connect natural gas or butane gas in this system.